tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Book of Light

+Reading this book gives you a connection to higher powers.
+When you heal using a recovery, you shine with an inner light and either heal extra hit points equal to the escalation die (champion: twice the escalation die; epic: three times the escalation die) OR deal that much radiant damage to each enemy engaged with you.

+**Quirk:** Always calm.

+---

 #### Codebook of Nefarious Machinations

 Whenever your group suffers a campaign loss, you gain a temporary 1-point positive relationship with the Prince of Shadows.
 This positive relationship is lost once you gain some benefit from the Prince; you must then explain how your party’s defeat played into the Prince’s stratagems, and now you’re getting your payoff.